AlexxIT/go2rtc/README.md

 **Apple devices**

-- all Apple devices don't support MP4 stream (they only support progressive loading of static files)
+- all Apple devices don't support HTTP progressive streaming
-- iPhones don't support MSE technology because it competes with the HLS technology, invented by Apple
+- iPhones don't support MSE technology because it competes with the HTTP Live Streaming (HLS) technology, invented by Apple
 - HLS is the worst technology for **live** streaming, it still exists only because of iPhones

 ## Codecs negotiation